Dissecting My Skill Development In Beauty Photography & Retouching

 I really like how the authors of Peak compare the process of developing and perfecting your mental representations to building a ladder as you climb it.

-I will also drop a breadcrumb here and say that it’s not just any practice that propels you toward creative mastery, it is deliberate practice – we’ll dive deeper into this crucial concept next time 🤫
+I will also drop a breadcrumb here and say that it’s not just any practice that propels you toward creative mastery, it is deliberate practice – we’ll dive deeper into this important concept next time 🤫

 Key Takeaways